gmoskal/react-formless/packages/utils/README.md

 // is not assignable to parameter of type 'Partial<T>'. const reduce: ReduceFn = state => extend(state)({bra: 1})
 ```

-Using of `extend function` together with `react.useState` gives certainty that we did reduction step properly.

 Consider a `react world` example